A7med7x7/ReproGen/README.md

 The MLflow client in the notebook sends HTTP requests to the server to log metrics and artifacts (examples: model checkpoints, parameters, configuration settings, datasets).

 ![Setup diagram](images/mlflow-setup.png)
-These data is stored in two object-store containers (S3-compatible).
-See notebook `0_create_buckets.ipynb`.
+The data is stored in two object-store containers (S3-compatible).
 1. **Backend store**: where structured metrics and parameters are stored (mounted at `/mnt/metrics`).
 2. **Artifacts store**: where unstructured artifacts (model checkpoints, pickled models, files) are stored.
-The MLflow server accesses this bucket directly (not mounted), it inject your Chameleon credentials into the container runtime so MLflow can access the object store.
+The MLflow server accesses this bucket directly (it is not mounted on our node as a filesystem), it inject the Chameleon credentials you created earlier in notebook `0_create_buckets.ipynb` into the container runtime so MLflow can access the object store. <br>
 These elements are what makes our MLflow tracking server setup; it is suitable for team use as well as personal use.
 You can view the Docker Compose configuration at `docker/docker-compose.yml`.

+### MLflow Experiment and Runs
-We track experiments by name; each MLflow run is recorded under the an experiment so you can compare runs and extract insights. in the generated code snippets under `notebooks` and `src` directories you will find examples like:
+We track experiments by name; each MLflow run is recorded under the an experiment so you can compare runs and extract insights. in the generated code snippets under `notebooks` and `src` directories you will find examples that were generated as a template for you to plug your code like:
 ```python
 mlflow.set_experiment("project_name")  # replaced with your project name
 ```